smokingpun/smokingpun.github.io/_drafts/startup-content-audit.md

 You have limited time and money.
 Spend it on content improvements that will get you the best return for the least amount of work.

-In this post I'll talk you through the basics of a content audit for a startup, growth stage or SME company.
+In this post I'll talk you through the basics of a content audit for a startup, SME or growth-stage company.

 ## Audit all your content

-Yes, marketing content is super important because it drives customer acquisition.
-However, targeted, relevant and helpful content helps you increase revenue at ALL stages of the growth funnel.
+Marketing content is super important because it drives customer acquisition.
+However, relevant and helpful content helps you increase revenue at ALL stages of the growth funnel.
 It helps you with conversion, retention, referral and revenue.

 So try and audit all your content, not just your marketing content.
 Look at your:

 * website content (including translated content)
 * onboarding content
 * SEO content
-* marketing content (blogs, videos, podcasts, automated emails campaigns)
+* marketing content (blogs, videos, podcasts, emails campaigns)
 * support documents
 * internal team documentation